sagemath/sage-archive-2023-02-01/src/doc/en/developer/git_trac.rst

         1024 ab:1b:7c:c9:9b:48:fe:dd:59:56:1e:9d:a4:a6:51:9d  My SSH Key

 where you have to replace USERNAME with your trac user name and PASSWORD with your trac password, of course.
+The single quotes ``'PASSWORD'`` escape special characters that you might have in your password.
 The password is stored in ``.git/config``, so make sure that it is not readable by other users on your system.
+For example, by running ``chmod 0600 .git/config`` if your home directory is not already private.

 If there is no SSH key listed then you haven't uploaded your SSH public key to the trac server.
 You should do that now following the